Yijun-Linda/My-Notes/README.md

 - finish courses

 # Metholodgy
+## The power of writing
+You are a thinker, not a collector.
+Write your thoughts down.

 ## ChatGPT
 Since ChatGPT revolutionalizes the way we learn, I will use it to help me get better at explaining.
 First, I will ask ChatGPT to provide a few examples of how to use certain functions.
 I will ask ChatGPT to provide some examples and use cases.
 Then, I can get the feeling of it.
 Later, I will think about how to do it on my own.
 The key thing is to ask it to assist me and explain the concept to me.